 A big database however is no good unless you keep it up to date, if it is out of date the prices will not be accurate.
 All the sites we tested had their databases updated the day of the test.

 Switchable tariffs and whole of market comparisons

 Now here's the secret to getting the best deal possible.
-Comparison sites make their money by switching you to a cheaper utility so by default they only show you tariffs that they can help you switch to.
+Energy price comparison sites make their money by switching you to a cheaper utility so by default they only show you tariffs that they can help you switch to.

 There will usually be slightly cheaper tariffs available but in order to see these in the comparison you will need to click the button to view the whole of the market.

 If you find a tariff that is cheaper or that you like the look of you will need to visit the energy companies website directly in order to switch to them.
 The energy comparison websites will not help you switch to these tariffs as they do not get any commission for doing so.